DavidDickens/reading-notes/201/class11.md

 ## How is srcset more helpful for responsive images than CSS or JavaScript?

 - srcset allows you to define a list of different image resources along with size information so that browser can pick the most appropriate image based on the actual device's resolution.
-The actual width of the image or display density
+The actual width of the image or display density.